Skip to main content

 What can OLAF investigate?

-OLAF's mandate covers all EU expenditure.
-The main spending categories are: structural funds, agricultural policy & rural development, direct expenditure and external aid.
+OLAF's mandate covers all EU expenditure, for the current and the previous programming periods.
+The main spending categories are: cohesion policy, agricultural & maritime policy, direct expenditure and external aid.
+In addition, OLAF also covers the Recovery and Resilience Facility financed by NextGenerationEU.

-The European Structural and Investment Funds (ESIF) provide funding for thousands of programmes and projects all over Europe.
+The Cohesion Policy Funds provide funding for thousands of programmes and projects all over Europe.
 Their main objective is to improve competitiveness and growth potential at local, regional and national level.

 The funds are managed jointly by the EU and authorities in EU countries.
 Fraud investigations are usually initiated by national authorities.

-Common agricultural policy, and rural development programmes for countries preparing to join the EU
+Common agricultural policy, common fisheries policy, and rural development programmes for countries preparing to join the EU

 The management of these funds is the responsibility of EU countries.
 Fraud investigations are usually initiated by national authorities.

-The Instrument for Pre-Accession Aid II (IPA II) provides funding for countries seeking to join the EU during the 2014 to 2020 programming period.
-The rural development component (IPA-RD II) provides additional assistance in this sector.
-IPA II replaced similar funds available to this sector during the most recent enlargements of the EU (IPARD and SAPARD).
+The Instrument for Pre-Accession Aid III (IPA III) provides funding during the 2021-2027 programming period for countries seeking to join the EU.
+The rural development component (IPA-RD III) provides additional assistance in this sector.

 Direct expenditure